 "Perhaps there are some cases where the utmost frankness is demanded.
 No outsider can appraise such an intimate situation.
 It may be that both will decide that the way of good sense and loving kindness is to let by-gones be by-gones.
 Each might pray about it, having the other one's happiness uppermost in mind.
 Keep it ALWAYS in sight that we are dealing with that most terrible human emotion - jealousy.
-Good generalship may decide that the problem be attacked on the flank rather than risk a face-to-face combat."
+Good generalship may decide that the problem be attacked on the flank (which means on the side) rather than risk a face-to-face combat."